gbartholomeu/mtg-minimalist-proxies/README.md

 - Tokens: No big secret here.
 It's just the black frame with the token information.
 Tip: Use the arena format for printing Tokens.
 The plain text isn't enought to distinguish token stats.

+Tip2: When printing cards with Meld, be sure to provide all three cards name.
+I didn't update the icon for Meld cards yet...

 Note: Split cards have only one design, the rotated version like [Fire // Ice](https://scryfall.com/card/mh2/290/fire-ice).
 I was lazy...

 The transform cards tested had a variety of special symbols like: